WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Analysis

 \subsubsection{Correctness Classification}

-With these findings, we train a binary classifier to predict whether a correct answer has been given to a task, taking the features (1), (2), (3), (4), (5), (6) and average word TRT in and out of target span.
-For training the classifier, trials without any fixations on the text are removed ($\approx1\%$ of total data, $n=18$).
+With these findings in mind, we train a binary classifier to predict whether a correct answer has been given to a trial.
+We use the eye movement measures (1) - (6) as well as average TRT per word inside and outside the target AOI as input features.
+This results in a feature vector of $d=8$.
+For training the classifier, trials without any fixations on the text are removed ($\approx1\%$ of total data, $n=24$).
+Additionally, we experiment with adding two structural text features to the feature vectors, namely, \textit{token count} and \textit{average token length}.
+In these experiments $d=10$.

 We then test three different classifiers from \textit{sklearn}\footnote{\url{https://scikit-learn.org/stable/}}: (i) SVC, a support vector machine classifier, (ii) Logistic Regression and (iii) Random Forests.
-We also provide a random baseline classifier, which outputs the labels in the training data (0=incorrect answer, 1=correct answer) in a uniform manner.
-The parameters for all these classifiers are left to their defaults from \textit{sklearn}.
-We split the data by task, NR ($n=970$, $0=433$, $1=537$) and IS ($n=952$, $0=186$, $1=766$), and use a shuffled train/test split of $80/20\%$.
-As there are substantially more positive labels, especially for the IS task, we decide to balance the labels by artificially up-sample negative examples from the training split to augment the data, resulting in a balanced training set.
+We also use a random baseline classifier, which outputs the labels in the training data ($0=incorrect\,answer$, $1=correct\,answer$) in a uniform manner.
+The parameters for all classifiers are set to their defaults from \textit{sklearn}.
+We split the data by task, NR ($n=1763$, $0=771$, $1=992$) and IS ($n=1743$, $0=348$, $1=1395$), and use a shuffled train ($80\%$) and test split ($20\%$).
+As there are substantially more positive labels, especially for the IS task, we decide to balance the labels by artificially up-sampling negative examples from the training split to augment the data, resulting in a balanced training set.